callnoah2/Web_Crawler/doc/Plan.md

     *   *Grace Points: if this tag is pushed by midnight on the Sunday before the due date, you will receive up to 5 points back*

 ### crawler
+purpose of function parameters are self documenting bad input should raise an exception with proper exeption handeling according to the exception heierarchy good input should cause the program to run with no errors

 def crawl(URL, depth, maxdepth, visited) if depth valuse is greater than max depth return